openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 ### Tweening

-So far we've learned how to use a bunch of control points to create an intersting curve in space.
+So far we've learned how to use a bunch of control points to create an interesting curve in space.
 We've used our parameter $t$ to simulate the time it takes to draw each point on the curve.
 We also implicitly assumed that time runs only in the period that we let it run in, in the case of our examples, between 0 and 1.
 But we never really tested what it looks like to run all of that in real time.

 **//TODO: Drawing of a smoothstep curve **